 The Jobs Board

-See Current Openings: the Jobs Board has listings for Federal Work Study and student employment positions, internships, and off-campus openings in the area.
+See Current Openings: the Jobs Board has listings for Federal Work Study and unrestricted student worker positions, off-campus openings with private employers, and internship and volunteer positions with both non-profit community organizations and private companies.

 Federal Work Study Positions

 The Sierra Nevada University Career Center provides part-time employment for eligible students under the Federal Work-Study Program.

 Eligibility: To establish eligibility for Federal Work Study funds a student must complete the FAFSA and confirm acceptance with the Office of Financial Aid.
 To check eligibility and affirm participation in the program, please contact:

-Find an Opening: Visit the Career Center on the third floor of Prim Library and check the Jobs Board to find current openings.
+Find an Opening: Check the Jobs Board and visit the Career Center on the third floor of Prim Library to find current openings.
 In addition to working for the college, students can arrange to work under the FWS program for eligible non-profit organizations that serve and support the community.

 Working on Campus